 Get on the List: Even the best liquor stores are limited to the allocated bottle count distributed to them.
 After Buffalo Trace has sent out the year’s allotment, there won’t be new bottles until the next year.
 This means stores have very few bottles and lots of customers who want them.
 The most common solution for shops of all sizes is a raffle, so ask the cashier at your local spots if one exists and get yourself on it.
 Winning the raffle won’t net you a free bottle, but at least you get a chance to buy it.

 Look at a Map: Stores in population centers are more likely to be allocated coveted whiskey, but they’re also more likely to pull huge crowds.
-Stores with less visitors or in lower-populated areas are allocated less of the good stuff.
+Stores with fewer visitors or in lower-populated areas are allocated less of the good stuff.
 This makes the edges of suburbia prime whiskey hunting territory — where retailers are more likely to receive Pappy and there are fewer people fighting for each bottle.

-Be a Good Customer: The simple and sagely advice of all experienced whiskey collectors.
+Be a Good Customer: The simple and sage advice of all experienced whiskey collectors.
 Give your business to a store near you over a period of time and you’re more likely to get a “sure” when asking about rare or allocated bottles.
 It should be noted that this technique is employed more effectively with smaller stores, as larger ones aren’t necessarily fighting to keep every customer that comes through the door.

 Open Up Your Wallet: It can be comforting (or obnoxious) to know that once every method is exhausted, there are always sellers somewhere out there.
 It could be a friend of a friend, some guy on Craigslist or an exchange through Facebook direct message, but rest assured someone out there is willing to take you for all you’re worth for the whiskey you seek.
 It will be expensive and you could get ripped off (fake Pappy is not uncommon), but, like it or not, these secondary buying markets do exist.

 Mark Your Calendar: The Pappy Van Winkle Collection releases around the same time every year — late October to November.
 Whether you’re chasing it at retail (best of luck!), signing up for raffles or resigning yourself to paying exorbitant secondary market prices, that’s when new bottles begin circulating.
-Be warned: most shop owners are either hesitant to provide, or flat-out don’t know, when their allocation will arrive.
+Be warned: most shop owners are either hesitant to provide or flat-out don’t know when their allocation will arrive.
 Shipping to stores can vary by region, state and city; short of having a friend who works for the distributor, you won’t know exactly when it’s landing.

 Every Bottle of Pappy, Explained